Streaming & Realtime with Surf

 Agents connect via WebSocket to execute commands in real-time and receive event push notifications:

 Surf's streaming and event system lets you build real-time AI agent integrations with minimal code.
 Use SSE streaming with ctx.emit() for progressive output, WebSocket for bidirectional communication, and event scoping for secure, session-aware delivery.
-The client SDK handles both transparently.
+Pair useSurfState() with useSurfCommands() to keep real-time sync separate from instant local execution.

 Ask your agent